AxtMueller/Windows-Batch-Deployment/README.md

 Because I don't have a digital certificate, I have to use the leaked digital certificate from HT SRL to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.

 # Application Scenario Examples
 1. You are an administrator of IT department.
-You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules and scripts, pushing notifications, etc.).
+You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules and scripts, pushing notifications).
+I used to work in this post, this is my original purpose of making this software.
 2. You are a developer.
 Your software does not run properly on a few users' systems, but it cannot be replicated in your test environment, so you need to get some data or perform some debugging tests secretly (such as issuing a debug version software to specific users).
 3. You are a person with a lot of secrets.
 You need to erase the data on your computer when you find that your computer is stolen.
 4. You are a voyeur and you want to take a screenshot every 10 seconds to monitor what your spouse is doing on his / her computer (just kidding, this is illegal).